 At a quick glance:

-Both green and black olives are outstanding additions to your daily diet.
+- Green and dark olives are great additions to any diet.

-Although the olive is technically a fruit, it behaves similar to a vegetable.
+Although technically an olive is a fruit, it's more like a vegetable.

 Olives Are Full Of Oleic Acid

-They are heart protective and inverse the chronic inflammation and oxidative stress that lead to cardiovascular disease.
+- They protect your heart and reverse chronic inflammation that can lead to heart disease.

-They increase insulin sensitivity and have calming effects on glucose metabolism.
+- They can raise insulin sensitivity and protect glucose metabolism.

-They are liver protective, especially in instances of liver damage or metabolic syndrome.
+- They protect your liver in the event of damage to your liver or metabolic syndrome.